 Serving nearly half of the undergraduate students in the US, community colleges provide vital workforce development and skills training that would be otherwise inaccessible.

 The Automation Federation has long regarded community colleges as essential for providing the community-based education and training needed to groom future automation and control professionals and engineers.
-For many years, it has been working with the American Association of Community Colleges (AACC) as well as individual community colleges to help expand students’ access to automation curricula and degree programs.
+For many years, it has been working with the American Association of Community Colleges (AACC) to help expand students’ access to automation curricula and degree programs.

 In 2012, the Automation Federation worked with the AACC to establish the US Automation Community College Consortium.
 The member colleges that comprise the Consortium use the Automation Federation’s Automation Competency Model as the framework for developing an automation curriculum that will result in two-year degree programs in specific automation arenas and provide an educational track leading to a four-year degree program in automation, engineering, and technology.